U.S. Department of Transportation

 Washington, DC 20590

-The National Strategy vision is a highway system free of fatalities through a sustained and even accelerated decline in transportation-related deaths and injuries.
+The National Strategy's vision calls for a highway system free of fatalities.
 Safety organizations and professionals embracing this vision agree to aggressively work toward an intermediate goal specific to their jurisdiction or the safety issue on which they focus.
+These stakeholders continuously expand their efforts to improve highway safety and are committed to do more of what they know works, while also using new approaches, materials, and technologies to reach safety goals sooner.